 Visit the UNESCO listed city of Kotor

 Visiting Kotor is the most popular thing to do in Montenegro.
+So much so that I created an entirely separate travel guide to Kotor.
 This is only further confirmed by the thousands of day visitors that come on the many cruise ships docking on the UNESCO-listed city everyday in the summer months.
 It does not help that Kotor was listed as a UNESCO heritage in 2017 and that the Lonely Planet named it the best place to visit in 2016.

 The constant flow of tourists is exhausting and it completely overtakes the small walled city.
 But after 4pm, when the cruise ships leave, the town becomes a much more quaint and pleasant place to spend an evening wandering through the ancient cobblestoned streets and exploring the picturesque architecture.